frontendnetwork/veganify/README.md

 ## 👨🏼‍💻 Overview

-VeganCheck.me checks the EAN or UPC code of a product and tells you if it is vegan or not.
+VeganCheck.me checks the EAN or UPC code of a food- or non-food-product and tells you if it is vegan or not.
 It is an useful tool for vegans and vegetarians - Developed with usability and simplicity in mind, so without distracting irrelevant facts or advertising.

 <img src="img/Hero.svg" alt="VeganCheck.me Hero" align="center">
 <p align="center">